Dear Friends of BNMI,

 BNMI’s mission encompasses four primary activities:

 - Collaboration: In addition to working with many talented individual performers and ensembles as part of BNMI’s concert series, the organization’s scope has extended throughout New England through its participation in events outside of the concert series.
 BNMI’s core ensemble performed and participated in the PARMA Music Festival held in Portsmouth, New Hampshire, in 2013 and 2014, and in the Westfield Festival of New Music in March 2014 at Westfield State University.
 BNMI seeks to continue expanding its mission and activities to new audiences throughout the region and beyond.
 In the past BNMI has collaborated with Luminarium Dance Company, Boston Opera Collaborative, and New England based visual artists.
 We also participated in the first three Boston New Music Festivals.
-BNMI's aim is to collaborate each season with groups across disciplines for future seasons, including dance, film, theatre and opera.
+BNMI's aim is to frequently collaborate with groups across disciplines for future seasons, including dance, film, theatre and opera.

 - Programming: Entering our twelfth concert season, we have programmed the works of over 200 different living composers, including over 50 world premiere performances, in venues ranging from art galleries to performer's living rooms, to large concert halls.
 BNMI features a core ensemble, as well as a significant list of guest artists, consisting of some of today’s most exciting young performers within the Boston area.
 One of our ongoing goals is to compensate these highly talented and dedicated musicians with rates on par with their abilities.
 BNMI is also committed to programming music from underrepresented groups such as women, black, indigenous and latinx composers.